govindarajanv/ecs-nifi/README.md

 ##### This repository
 - Terraform modules and code to deploy a highly available Ka cluster in ECS
-- Ansible Integration to demonstrate concepts for deploying Kafka and Cassandra services
+- Ansible Integration to demonstrate concepts for deploying Nifi and Cassandra services
 - A python utility that manages deployement on ECS rather than relying on Ansible's ECS module.
   -  Lack of ability to deploy a service across multiple cluster led to a custom utility
 - Also demonstrate deploy and destroy time provisioners in Terraform
 - Orchestration of ECS tasks using ansible where statefulsets are not available.
 - Demonstrate use of Cloudwatch-logs.
 A log group and stream is setup for log forwarding and aws logging driver is used.
 - Demonstrate cloud-init with Terraform
-- Deployment of EFS for Kafka/Zookeeper
+- Deployment of EFS for Nifi/Zookeeper